Dlang-UPB/D-Summer-School/intro/README.md

 ## Imports

-In D, **imports** represent the counterpart of the C **include** directive However the are 2 fundamental differences:
+In D, `imports` represent the counterpart of the C `include` directive.
+However there are 2 fundamental differences:

 1. Imports may selectively specify which symbols are to be imported.
-For example, in the above code snippet, the full standard IO module of the standard library is imported, even though only the **printf** function is used.
+For example, in the above code snippet, the full standard IO module of the standard library is imported, even though only the `printf` function is used.
 This results in a degradation in compile time since there is a larger symbol pool that needs to be examined when trying to resolve a symbol.
 In order to fix this, we can replace the blunt import with:
 ```d
 import std.stdio : printf;
 ```

-2. Imports may be used at any scope level.
+1. Imports may be used at any scope level.
 ```d
 int main()
 {